 - Review the use of private temporary agency personnel, consultants, contractors, term employees and all other non-indeterminate employees and where practicable not re-engage them when it will facilitate the appointment of surplus or laid off persons.

-- Identify situations where retraining can help workers continue their careers in the public service.
+- Identify opportunities for retraining to help workers continue their careers in the public service.

-- Advise employees in writing about their status and any change to it.
+- Notify employees in writing about their status and any change to it.

 - Actively cooperate with the Public Service Commission and other departments/ organizations.
 Interdepartmental cooperation is essential to maximize employment opportunities, although an organization’s first priority is to find jobs for workers in-house.